Starting a Lawsuit: Initial Court Papers

 Sometimes a defendant who has been sued will have a legal reason for passing liability off to another person.
 A common example is a contract in which the third party promises to pay if you the defendant is found liable in a case.
 This person may be brought into the lawsuit if the defendant files a Third-party complaint.
 Like the regular complaint, it will set forth the relevant facts giving rise to the defendant's claim against the third party, and will set forth a request for relief.

 The person being sued through a third-party complaint must file an answer, similar to the one filed after the original complaint.

 If you plan on starting a lawsuit, you should make sure you're positioned to win your case.
 Otherwise, why bother?
 While attorneys do not come cheap, the old addage "you get what you pay for" holds true in this regard.
-Get started today by explaining your situation to a seasoned personal injury lawyer, free of charge, with no obligation.
+Get started today by haveing a seasoned personal injury lawyer review your claim absolutely free, with no obligation.